 1 the notes had been returned and there was 307 case 2 notes from home, and the fact that there were 783 3 letters in the drawer, and I think 66 clinics not 4 dictated.
 It was quite a substantial piece of work had 5 to be done after the December.

-- 6 183 All of this work eventually became the preparation for Q. the subsequent MHPS investigation and provided the hard 7 8 data for that.
-What's your view as to whether more could have been done in preparation for that 9 investigation or for the areas that were actually 10 12.01 11 explored?
-Do you think that, number one, enough was 12 done to look at what was currently current issues and, 13 number two, do you think it should have gone a little 14 bit wider than what was already known? - 15 My personal issue, it should have went a lot further Α. 12:01 16 because as we know now from 2020, at the time I thought it was guite targeted, small areas looked at.
-17 I do 18 believe that outpatient, for example, outpatient 19 dictation should have went to include, ultimately the day case discharges and also the MDT.
-Dictation wasn't 12:02 20 only for outpatients only.
-21 completed.
-But that's my personal view.

-I do believe that -- and I can understand why they needed Mr. O'Brien -- wanted to come back to work but I think the investigation should have went on a wee bit 12:02 further, a bit more as, to coin a phrase, deep dive, because if it had been anybody else, in the sense of a nurse or an admin person, potentially wouldn't have been allowed back until the investigation was
+12:00 6 183 Q. All of this work eventually became the preparation for 7 the subsequent MHPS investigation and provided the hard 8 data for that.
+What's your view as to whether more 9 could have been done in preparation for that 10 investigation or for the areas that were actually 12:01 11 explored?
+Do you think that, number one, enough was 12 done to look at what was currently current issues and, 13 number two, do you think it should have gone a little 14 bit wider than what was already known?
+15 Α. My personal issue, it should have went a lot further 12:01 16 because as we know now from 2020, at the time I thought 17 it was quite targeted, small areas looked at.
+I do 18 believe that outpatient, for example, outpatient 19 dictation should have went to include, ultimately the 20 day case discharges and also the MDT.
+Dictation wasn't 12:02 21 only for outpatients only.
+22 23 I do believe that and I can understand why they 24 needed Mr. O'Brien wanted to come back to work but 25 I think the investigation should have went on a wee bit 12:02 26 further, a bit more as, to coin a phrase, deep dive, 27 because if it had been anybody else, in the sense of 28 a nurse or an admin person, potentially wouldn't have 29 been allowed back until the investigation was